Lawyers For Construction Site Workers Comp In SC

 If you suffered a back injury, a shoulder injury or any other type of injury due to a scaffolding or ladder fall, turn to John Price Law Firm, LLC.
 Our Charleston construction site accident attorneys can help you pursue the full and fair compensation you need to cover medical bills, lost wages and more.

-In addition to helping you through the workers' compensation process, we will investigate the cause of your accident and see if you may also have a third-party personal injury claim.
+In addition to helping you through the workers’ compensation process, our slip and fall workers comp lawyer services will investigate the cause of your accident and see if you may also have a third-party personal injury claim.
 If so, you may be eligible for even more financial compensation.

 OSHA has strict requirements for construction sites, intended to prevent falls and the serious injuries or deaths that frequently result.
 These regulations include the following: